ogngnaoh/reddit-sentiment-analysis/README.md

 ## Overview

-The Reddit Sentiment Analysis Dashboard project aims to build a web application that fetches data from Reddit, analyzes the sentiment of the posts and comments, and visualizes the results using various charts and graphs.
+The Reddit Sentiment Analysis tool aims to build a backend web application that fetches data from Reddit, analyzes the sentiment of the posts and comments using machine learning tools, and visualizes the results using charts and graphs

 ## Technologies